 Resident students must also refer to the Residence Life Handbook from their campus for a specific list of policies and procedures with which they are to comply.

+St. John’s University does not tolerate and prohibits sexual misconduct and sex discrimination.
+The University is committed to address these behaviors, as they are antithetical to our mission, values and standards.
+Sexual misconduct involves a range of behaviors including sexual assault, sexual harassment, intimate partner violence, sexual exploitation, sexually inappropriate behavior and any other conduct of a sexual nature that is nonconsensual, or has the effect of threatening, intimidating, or coercing a person.
 Sexual misconduct can be committed by individuals of any gender, and it can occur between individuals of the same gender or different genders.
 It can occur between strangers or acquaintances, as well as people involved in intimate or sexual relationships.
 The consumption of alcohol or the use of illegal substances does not constitute a mitigating circumstance when it contributes to a violation regarding sexual misconduct.
 For more information, please review the Sexual Assault Guide and Resource Manual (PDF).

 Consent is granted when a person freely, actively, and knowingly agrees at the time to participate in a particular sexual act with another person.
 Consent exists when mutually understandable words and/or actions demonstrate a willingness to participate in a mutually-agreed-upon activity at every stage of that sexual activity.
 Consent can be revoked by either party at any stage.
 Consent cannot be assumed from partner silence, manner of dress, or based on a previous or ongoing sexual relationship.

 A person is considered incapable of giving consent if he or she is:

 - Under the age of consent (which is 17 in New York State)

 - Asleep, unconscious, and/or losing and regaining consciousness